 Your donations directly benefit those affected by neurological conditions.
-Over the past 30 years we have made a huge difference to services and research at Queen Square.
+Over the past 35 years your support has made a huge difference to services and research at Queen Square.

 Thanks to you, more than £45m has been raised from legacies, fundraisers, grant-making trusts, companies and community groups.
 Here are just some of the projects we have funded:

 As part of a major £24m upgrade of the existing theatre suites and the creation of two new theatres, we raised £4m to fully fund the creation of a new specialist Complex Spinal Theatre, alongside education and office facilities for neurosurgeons.